sushrutmair/visagefrservice/webapphowto.md

 ## Using the Visage.FR Web Application

+##### Notes (Read this first!):
-##### Note that in some screen shots, the lower part of the webpage has been cropped so we can focus on the relevant portions for each step.
+* In some screen shots, the lower part of the webpage has been cropped so we can focus on the relevant portions for each step.
+* You must provide exactly 2 images as input.
+No more, no less.
+* Supported image types are: JPEG/JPG, PNG and BMP.
+Other types should work but have not been tested.
+* Each image cannot be more than 3 MB in size.
+In other words, Visage.FR allows a single image to be upto 3 MB in size.
+* Visage.FR works best when the faces in the images are frontal, clear and not too low-res.
+If the image is very large, it needs proportionally larger face sizes in it.
+* If you do not have images handy, [here](https://github.com/sushrutmair/visagefrservice/tree/main/clients/testimages) are some to help out!

+##### Steps to use the Visage.FR web application:

 1. Navigate to the Visage.FR web application [here](https://vfr050-yfc6eivsqq-ue.a.run.app/webapp).